Cult of Weird goes west, has mildly interesting adventures, and almost joins a real cult.

 A guy casually blowing his digideroo on the beach.
 And a guy wearing a reverse t-shirt in the background?

-This is probably a cult.
+The Self-Realization Fellowship is probably a cult.

 This is definitely a cult.